-The company had designated €450 million of forward contracts to exchange EUR as net investment hedges.
-The purpose of these forward contracts is to mitigate foreign exchange exposure related to a portion of the company's Euro net investments in certain foreign subsidiaries against changes in Euro/USD exchange rates.
-These hedges expired and were settled in March 2023.
+The company has designated \notin 450 million of forward contracts to exchange EUR as net investment hedges.
+The purpose of these forward contracts is to mitigate FX exposure related to a portion of the company's Euro net investments in certain foreign subsidiaries against changes in Euro/USD exchange rates.
+These hedges will expire and be settled in 2023.

-Prior to maturity, the company had elected to apply the spot method in testing for effectiveness of the hedging relationship.
+The company elected to apply the spot method in testing for effectiveness of the hedging relationship.